vnagel/auto-youtube-downloader/README.md

 ### Prerequisites
 Install [Chrome](https://www.google.com/chrome/) and [VLC media player](https://www.videolan.org/vlc/).

-You can run autoYoutubeDownloader.exe found in the [releases](https://github.com/vnagel/auto-youtube-downloader/releases) without installing ay additional software.
+You can run autoYoutubeDownloader.exe found in the [releases](https://github.com/vnagel/auto-youtube-downloader/releases) without installing any additional software.
 It must be run in a directory containing all the project files.
 If you want to edit the script, you need to install [AutoHotkey](https://www.autohotkey.com/download/).

 You might need to retake the screen clippings that are in the "images" directory if the your screen resolution differs from mine (1920 x 1080).